tekpinar/correlationplus/README.md

 ## Licensing

-correplationPlus is developed and released under (GNU Lesser GPL Licence)[https://www.gnu.org/licenses/lgpl-3.0.en.html].
+correplationPlus is developed and released under [GNU Lesser GPL Licence](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 Please read to the COPYING and COPYING.LESSER files to know more.